 While too little of the essential nutrients can limit growth, too many of the same elements (toxicities) can also retard growth.
 The most common toxicities are the result of saline soils that have high levels of K, Ca, Cl, SO4 and Na but unique soil conditions (waterlogging) can also bring about toxicities in iron and manganese in non-saline soils.

-Water is probably the most important factor limiting terrestrial photosynthesis worldwide.
+Water is the most important factor limiting terrestrial photosynthesis worldwide.
 Water plays multiple roles in plant growth: as a reagent in photosynthesis, as the main constituent of any new cell that is produced, as the transport medium which moves materials throughout the plant and in particular to the growing regions.
 While all of the above might potentially play a role, the effect of water comes primarily because of the interplay between water loss and carbon dioxide gain.
 In dry habitats, plants keep their stomates closed to avoid water loss.
 This lowers the carbon dioxide concentrations inside the leaf and lessens the amount of photosynthesis.
 Additionally, plants may reduce water loss by having smaller leaves or fewer leaves, both of which may limit growth because the total amount of leaf area determines the amount of photosynthesis that can occur.
 While lack of water can reduce growth, too much water is also damaging to most plants, primarily because waterlogged soils become anaerobic and the roots grow poorly and/or die.

 Without light, photosynthesis can’t occur and without photosynthesis, growth cannot occur.
-Light can have a very significant effect on photosynthesis and growth but only when other conditions are favorable to sustain growth and only when dealing with light levels comparable to those typically experienced by the plant.
+Light can have a very significant effect on photosynthesis and growth, but only when other conditions are favorable to sustain growth and only when dealing with light levels comparable to those typically experienced by the plant.
 Too much light can be extremely harmful for a number of reasons and plants adapted to the shade usually do very poorly if exposed to high light levels.
 For the home gardener, the proper location of ornamental plants is strongly influenced by light considerations.
-The amount of light a plant receives is controlled both by the intensity of light and by the duration of light exposure and the effects do not always compensate for each other, i.e., short periods of very bright light are not equivalent to longer periods of less bright light.
+The amount of light a plant receives is controlled both by the intensity of light and by the duration of light exposure; the effects do not always compensate for each other, i.e., short periods of very bright light are not equivalent to longer periods of less bright light.
 Most crop species are adapted to high light conditions and will do very poorly if grown under shaded conditions and it is probably the case crop growth can be reduced as a result of prolonged cloudy conditions.
 However, such conditions are often associated with frequent rains and these might also be the cause of decreased growth if the soils become flooded.

 Leaf distribution and longevity are important plant parameters that are influenced by light considerations because of problems associated with self-shading.
 In general, leaves are produced in ways that lessen self-shading and allow for more photosynthesis.
 Older leaves, that are experiencing shaded conditions, are often abandoned (i.e., they senesce and abscise) because they no longer obtain enough light to be profitable in an energetic/material sense.
 This is reflected in the following equation: